Azure network connection overview

 - Active Directory domain: The Active Directory domain to join, an Organizational Unit (OU) destination for the computer object, and Active Directory user credentials with sufficient permissions to perform the domain join.
 When a provisioning policy runs, the Cloud PC is joined to this Active Directory domain.
 The credentials will be stored securely in the Windows 365 service.

-During provisioning, the Cloud PC is connected to the Azure subnet and joined to a domain (either Windows Server Active Directory or Azure Active Directory (Azure AD)).
+During provisioning, the Cloud PC is connected to the Azure subnet and joined to a domain (either Windows Server Active Directory or Microsoft Entra ID).
 This process results in a Cloud PC that is:

 - On your network.

 - Ready to accept user sign-in requests.

 The ANC settings are applied to the Cloud PC only at the time of provisioning.

 To help make provisioning Cloud PCs more reliable in the rare case of capacity constraints in a region, you have the option to assign alternate ANCs to a provisioning policy.
 You can define the priority order of the ANCs that the policy will use.
 If the first ANC is unavailable, the policy will automatically use the second ANC in the priority list.
 If the second one is unavailable, it will move on to the next, and so on.
 This lets administrators prepare multiple ANCs in different Azure regions, making provisioning more reliable.
 You don't have to use multiple ANCs.
 For more information about using alternate ANCs when creating your provisioning policies, see Create provisioning policies.